-Ramazanov, Islam Magamedkerimovich, was born on 24 September 1984 in the city of Ashkhabad in Turkmenistan.
+Ramazanov, Islam Magamedkerimovich, was born on 24 September.
 Legally a resident of the city of Derbent in Dagestan, he lived in Moscow.
 He completed secondary education and is single.
 Prior to his arrest, he worked as a driver.
 He was sentenced to 11 years of imprisonment in a strict-regime penal colony under Part One of Art.
 30 in conjunction with point "a" of Part Two of Art.
 205 ('Preparation of a terrorist act to be committed by an organized group'), Part Three of Art.
-222 ('Storage of arms by an organized group'), Part One of Art.
+222 ('Storage of arms by an organized group'), Part Three of Art.
+223 ('Manufacturing of arms by an organized group'), Part One of Art.
 222 ('Storage of arms') of the Russian Criminal Code.
 Mr. Ramazanov has been held in custody since 27 November 2013.